Providers & Integration

 class A seam;

-An OpenAI client exposes both chat.completions.create and responses.create; a google-genai Client exposes both models.generate_content and aio.models.generate_content. instrument() wraps every entrypoint it finds, so whichever API your code calls is captured.
+An OpenAI client exposes both chat.completions.create and responses.create (plus their parse twins and embeddings.create); a google-genai Client exposes models.generate_content, aio.models.generate_content and both generate_content_stream twins. instrument() wraps every entrypoint it finds, so whichever API your code calls is captured.

 Per-provider setup

 TypeScript. instrument() detects all six providers in both languages — OpenAI (Chat + Responses), Anthropic, Hugging Face, google-genai, Bedrock, and Ollama — plus the OpenTelemetry ingestion path.
-The LangChain / LangGraph callback handler now ships in both languages too (@cendor/core/langchain).
-One thing stays Python-only: aws-sdk-v3 Bedrock (instrument() matches a boto-shaped converse(); the send(ConverseCommand) client rides the SDK provider).
+The LangChain / LangGraph callback handler ships in both languages (@cendor/core/langchain).
+Since @cendor/core 3.3.0 TypeScript also detects the aws-sdk-v3 Bedrock client’s send(new ConverseCommand(…)), which used to be the one detection asymmetry — so a libs-only TypeScript Bedrock app no longer needs the SDK or a hand-written converse() shim.
+What differs now is mechanism, not coverage: Anthropic’s messages.stream / messages.parse are their own targets in Python and deliberately not in TypeScript (there they are helpers on create, so a target would double-count).
 See the parity matrix.

-instrument() wraps both entrypoints; the Responses API reports usage differently, and it’s all normalized into the same Usage.
+instrument() wraps all three entrypoints; the Responses API reports usage differently, and it’s all normalized into the same Usage.

 from openai import OpenAI